Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

 \subsection{The grading on \texorpdfstring{$\WA(X)$}{W}}

 \begin{Notation} In this paper a \emph{graded} algebra or module will always mean a $\Z$-graded algebra or module. \end{Notation}

 \begin{Definition} We endow the algebra $\WA(X)$ with a grading as follows.
-The is grading defined on the diagrams by summing over the contributions from each dot and crossing in the diagram according to the following local (not bilocal) rules:
+The grading is defined on the diagrams by summing over the contributions from each dot and crossing in the diagram according to the following local (not multilocal) rules:

 \end{Definition}

 \begin{Lemma} \autoref{D:Grading} endows $\WA(X)$ with the structure of a graded algebra. \end{Lemma}

 \begin{proof} The algebra $\WA(X)$ is graded using these degrees because all of the relations in \autoref{D:RationalCherednik} are homogeneous with respect to the degree function from \autoref{D:Grading}. \end{proof}